Kitware/geowatch/geowatch_tpl/submodules/README.rst

 Need to register the submodule in ``~/code/geowatch/geowatch_tpl/__init__.py`` along with specific directories that need to be copied.

+Also need to register in ``~/code/geowatch/setup.py`` so it is included in the wheel

 .. code:: bash

     cd "$HOME"/code/geowatch/geowatch_tpl